The Best Coconut Loaf Cake

 Coconut Glaze

-• In a small bowl combines all of the ingredients and whisk using a fork until combined!
+• In a small bowl, combine all of the glaze ingredients and whisk with a fork until smooth.

 • Pour over the bread once it’s cooled for 10-15 minutes.